 “Look at the location.
-Some farmer sells some Highway 30 frontage, so the back side of the motel faces farmland.
-Across the street is the Aurora Self-Storage complex, almost no one in there most of the time.
+Some farmer sells Highway 30 frontage, so the back side of the motel faces farmland.
+Across the street is the Aurora Self-Storage complex, which is mostly unoccupied.
 Behind the self-storage units are railroad tracks and more farmland.
 It’s perfect; you can do anything at that motel, and there’s nobody nearby who might be suspicious.”

 FBI Special Agent-in-Charge D’Marcus Mason popped up on the display.

-“Agent Hendon, bring your laptop and everybody with you to the large conference room right away.
+“Agent Hendon, bring your laptop and staff to the large conference room immediately.
 I want to go over your findings.”

 In the amphitheater conference room, D’Marcus Mason first described his dealings with the San Francisco FBI.

 “An FBI technical team accompanied BART engineers to one of the stations, randomly selected.
-They inspected one of the turnstiles, and it indeed had one of the counterfeit circuit boards, just as Jane predicted.
+They inspected one of the turnstiles, which had one of the counterfeit circuit boards, just as Jane predicted.
 They installed Jane’s suggested monitoring board, and I’ve assigned a team to investigate the electronic skimming and where it goes.

 They checked all the other turnstiles in the station, and all were counterfeits.
 BART only has twenty-five spare boards.
 Replacing all the bogus boards will take money and time.
-If Dr. Morton is indeed a crook, he’s got us by the short hairs temporarily.
+If Dr. Morton is indeed a crook, he’s temporarily got us by the short hairs.

 So, Agent Hendon and Jane, what do you have?”

 With her characteristic aplomb, Carolina gave a concise description of everything they found out about the Boardcraft Engineering facility and the motel.
-She presented a playback of the treatment of the young women.
+She presented a playback of the young women’s treatment.

-“I had hoped,” D’Marcus Mason said, “that we could keep our investigative efforts secret so that we could drill down deeper to find just who is behind all this.
-If we act right away, we may trigger the mob into taking defensive actions that will stretch out our investigation.”
+“I had hoped,” D’Marcus Mason said, “that we could keep our investigative efforts secret so we could drill down deeper to find who is behind all this.
+If we act immediately, we may trigger the mob to take defensive actions that stretch out our investigation.”

 Jane stood up, grabbed her tablet computer, and marched around the table.
-Approaching David Hanko, who was sitting next to Mason, she gestured with her thumb, indicating essentially, “I need your seat.”
+Approaching David Hanko, sitting next to Mason, she gestured with her thumb, indicating, “I need your seat.”

-Hanko understood immediately, rose from his chair, saying, “Take my seat, Jane.”
+Hanko understood immediately and rose from his chair.

+“Take my seat, Jane.”

 Jane stared at Special Agent-in-Charge Mason for an uncomfortably long time, studying his face, looking for all those clues Master Wu had taught her to observe.
 She started typing.

 “Respectfully, Agent Mason, the crime of rape is probably going to occur at that motel tonight.
-Rape is a violation of a woman’s most basic human right; the right to choose with whom she procreates life.
+Rape violates a woman’s most basic human right to choose with whom she procreates life.
 It is also an assault on a person’s dignity, their humanity.

 What Agent Hendon has shown you is sex trafficking, pure and simple.
 These women, especially the young ones, may have entered the country illegally, but I assure you they did not choose to be raped tonight.
 They’re alone, without documentation, with nobody to stand up for them.

-I should know, Agent Mason, because nobody stood up for me when employee raped.
-The Institution’s management all had their agendas, which took precedence over justice for me.
+I should know, Agent Mason, because nobody stood up for me when the Institution’s employee raped me.
+The Institution’s management had its agendas, which took precedence over justice for me.

-If we do nothing, are we not as guilty as those criminals who are going to rape and abuse those women tonight?”
+If we do nothing, are we not as guilty as those criminals who will rape and abuse those women tonight?”

 “You’re right, Jane.
 We do have to act immediately.
 Commander DiMarco, we’ll have to stage two simultaneous raids at 5 p.m. tonight.
 I’ll need significant support from the Chicago Police and people from Immigration and Customs Enforcement.

-“I can get agents flown in from Milwaukee and Des Moines to that regional airport.
+“I can get agents from Milwaukee and Des Moines to that regional airport.
 What was it?
 Oh, Aurora Municipal.